-Peer on Peer Abuse Keeping Children Safe in Education, 2021 states that "All staff should be aware that children can abuse other children (often referred to as peer-on-peer abuse) and that it can happen both inside and outside of school or college and online.
-It is important that all staff recognise the indicators and signs of peer-on-peer abuse and know how to identify it and respond to reports.
+It is important that all staff recognise the indicators and signs of child-on-child abuse and know how to identify it and respond to reports.
 All staff should understand, that even if there are no reports in their school it does not mean it is not happening, it may be the case that it is just not being reported.
-As such, it is important if staff have any concerns regarding peer-on-peer abuse, they should speak to their designated safeguarding lead (or deputy).
-It is important to be aware that safeguarding issues can manifest themselves via peer-onpeer abuse, which can happen both inside and outside of school and online.
-Often there is a gendered nature of peer-on-peer abuse, and it is more likely that girls will be victims and boys perpetrators, however all peer on peer abuse is unacceptable and will be taken seriously.
-This is most likely, but not limited to bullying (including cyber bullying, prejudice-based and discriminatory bullying), abuse in intimate personal relationships between peers, physical abuse (such as hitting, kicking, shaking, biting, hair pulling or otherwise causing physical harm this may include an online element which facilitates, threatens and/or encourages physical abuse), sexual violence (such as rape, assault by penetration and sexual assault), sexual harassment (such as sexual comments, remarks, jokes, online sexual harassment, which may be stand alone or part of a broader pattern of abuse), causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party, consensual and nonconsensual sharing of nudes and semi nudes images and or videos, Upskirting (which typically involves taking a picture under a person's clothing without their permission and or knowledge, with the intention of viewing their genitals or buttocks (with or without underwear) to obtain sexual gratification, or cause the victim humiliation, distress or alarm.
+As such, it is important if staff have any concerns regarding child-on-child abuse, they should speak to their designated safeguarding lead (or deputy).
+It is important to be aware that safeguarding issues can manifest themselves via peer-on-peer abuse, which can happen both inside and outside of school and online.
+Often there is a gendered nature of child on-child abuse, and it is more likely that girls will be victims and boys perpetrators, however all peer on peer abuse is unacceptable and will be taken seriously.
+This is most likely, but not limited to bullying (including cyber bullying, prejudice-based and discriminatory bullying), abuse in intimate personal relationships between peers, physical abuse (such as hitting, kicking, shaking, biting, hair pulling or otherwise causing physical harm this may include an online element which facilitates, threatens and/or encourages physical abuse), sexual violence (such as rape, assault by penetration and sexual assault), sexual harassment (such as sexual comments, remarks, jokes, online sexual harassment, which may be stand alone or part of a broader pattern of abuse), causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party, consensual and non-consensual sharing of nudes and semi nudes images and or videos, Upskirting (which typically involves taking a picture under a person's clothing without their permission and or knowledge, with the intention of viewing their genitals or buttocks (with or without underwear) to obtain sexual gratification, or cause the victim humiliation, distress or alarm.
 It is a criminal offence and anyone of any gender can be a victim), initiation type violence and rituals and sexting.
 This may include an online element which facilitates, threatens and/or encourages sexual violence.
 Initiation/hazing type violence and rituals. (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element.
 Such abuse will never be tolerated or passed off as "banter" or "part of growing up" and will be treated as a safeguarding issue where it is reasonable to suspect that the child is suffering or likely to suffer significant harm.
 WPS takes a Zero tolerance approach to abuse.
 All children involved whether victim or perpetrator will be treated "at risk" and supported.
 (See Behaviour Policy & Anti- Bullying Policy).